autograms/autograms/docs/tutorials/fractions.md

       action = 'chat',
       name = 'intro3',
       transitions = ['start_units', 'intro3b'],
-      instruction = 'describe what a fraction is at a high level, adding on to anything the user has previously said.
-Ask the user if they have any questions', transition_question = 'Does the user have any questions?', transition_choices = ['no', 'yes'],
+      instruction = ('describe what a fraction is at a high level,' 'adding on to anything the user has previously said.
+Ask the user if they have any questions'), transition_question = 'Does the user have any questions?', transition_choices = ['no', 'yes'],
       user_instruction_transitions = ['say that sounds good so far', 'ask a question'],